If you recently purchased a chinchilla, you likely are going through phases where you have no idea what chinchillas need in their cage.

 This is one item that is not a must-have on the list, but if you are potty training, you will place this inside the chinchilla cage.

-#7- Hiding Box
+#7- Hiding Box/Nest Box

 They can get scared by noises such as kids screaming or even natural noises an old house can make such a furnace kicking on.